-EU UAP EVENT 2024
+EU UAP Event 2024

-summary EU UAP Event 2024
+EU UAP Event 2024 Summary

 MEP Francisco Guerreiro introduced the topic.
 He wants to start a debate on UAP at EU level and reduce the stigma surrounding the subject in aviation, defence, media, policy makers and society.
 He believes it is important that the subject is approached scientifically, in collaboration with researchers, policy makers, social sectors and professionals.
 Transparency and exchange of data is essential.